25 John Proctor Quotes With Page Numbers From The Crucible

 ~Arthur Miller, The Crucible, John Proctor, Act Two, Page 59

-Meaning: John Proctor is asserting his integrity and refusing to be shamed or judged for his past mistakes.
+Meaning: John Proctor asserts his integrity and refuses to be shamed or judged for his past mistakes.

 He realizes that the court and his accusers are trying to use his single error in life to discredit him.
 So, he will not give them the satisfaction of trying to tear it free and prove his innocence.